Student wellbeing is at the heart of everything we do.

 It is the way in which we work together as a school community to share information and develop a sense of belonging in our children so that they look forward to coming to school each day.
 It also involves how we work with parents to ensure that students are getting the help and support they need to succeed.

 Each student has a form tutor.
 The form tutor is the person who knows each child the best and is the first point of contact for parents.
-They will work with the other members of the school including the Head of Pre-preparatory School and the Headmaster to ensure that we are all working together to look after the interests of our children.
+They will work with the other members of the school including the Head of Early Years, Head of Primary, Deputy Head of Seniors and the Headmaster. to ensure that we are all working together to look after the interests of our children.

 We are very proud to share our house system with King’s College School, Wimbledon.
-In the Pre-preparatory School, students are assigned to a house just before they join Year 1.
+In the Primary students are assigned to a house just before they join Year 1.
 They work together to gain house points which reward behaviour that models our values of good manners, kindness and wisdom.

 Students also compete in house competitions which gives them both purpose and pride in shared achievements.
 This also allows them to build networks of friends across year groups within the framework of friendly competition.